 I’ve already shared what we use now in the bathroom–it smells great and works really well.
 Plus, it’s very economical and simple to make.

 Want to know what I use for the kitchen trash can and other stinky places in our home instead of Lysol?
 It’s super-easy to make, and is very effective at cleaning surfaces and eradicating unpleasant odors.

 Ingredients and Supplies

-- Cleansing essential oil blend of Lemon, Lime, Pine, Tea Tree & Cilantro
+- Purify Cleansing Blend (Lemon, Lime, Pine, Tea Tree & Cilantro)

 - Dark glass bottle, any size

 - Add desired number of drops of oil blend to the glass bottle.
 (About 10 drops oil to 4 oz. water.)

 - Fill the rest of the way with water, leaving plenty of room for inserting the spray top.

 How We Use Homemade Lysol